Blanche Hunt: 1996–2009

 In 2008, Blanche shows her softer side, becoming close to Peter's son Simon (Alex Bain), who finds Blanche's outspoken ways amusing.
 Blanche is visibly upset when alcoholic Peter turns up drunk to Simon's nativity play and ruins the show.
 In May 2009, Deirdre discovers that Ken has been having an affair with actress Martha Fraser (Stephanie Beacham).
 When Deirdre takes Ken back, Blanche is incredulous; tired of her mother's interference, Deirdre orders Blanche to move out of their home.
 She moves in briefly with Peter, returning to live with Ken and Deirdre after apologising a few weeks later.
 Blanche often makes barbed references to the event, telling everyone at Peter's AA meeting that "Ken recently had an affair with an actress.
 Oh, it wasn't Nicole Kidman or Glenda Jackson.
 She lived on a tugboat".
-Blanche's tactlessness struck again later that year when Simon's maternal grandparents visited and after one too many drinks, she blurted out that Deirdre had been to prison, Ken had had numerous affairs, Peter was an alcoholic and his fiancée Leanne Battersby (Jane Danson) was a former prostitute.
+Blanche's tactlessness struck again later that year when Simon's maternal grandparents visited and, after getting drunk, she blurted out that Deirdre had been to prison, Ken had had numerous affairs, Peter was an alcoholic and his fiancée Leanne Battersby (Jane Danson) was a former prostitute.

-Blanche's final scenes aired on 11 December 2009, just days after Maggie Jones' death.
+Blanche's final scenes aired on 11 December 2009, nine days after Maggie Jones' death.
 In the subsequent episodes, it was revealed that Blanche had unexpectedly been offered a free holiday in Portugal by her friend May Penn and would be spending Christmas abroad.
 When May hurts her leg, Blanche stays on to look after her.
 On 3 May 2010, Blanche was due to return; when Peter goes to collect her at the airport he discovers Blanche has died earlier that day, devastating Deirdre.
 May (June Whitfield) later arrives and explains that the real reason Blanche had stayed in Portugal for so long is that she had fallen in love and become engaged to a man named Arnold.
 Deirdre is surprised Blanche never told her, and also to hear that Blanche regularly referred to her affectionately as "Dee-Dee".

 Ken later finds instructions left by Blanche for her funeral, plus a request for a formal will reading.
-Blanche leaves her dog Eccles to Ken, with a final barbed comment that he shouldn't take her for walks near canals and theatres ("where women of ill-repute may gather").
-She also makes a dig at Ken's attempts to creative writing, leaving him her Maeve Binchy book collection and describing her as 'a proper writer'.
+Blanche leaves her dog Eccles to Ken, with a final barbed comment that he should not take her for walks near canals and theatres "where women of ill-repute may gather".
+She also makes a dig at Ken's attempts at creative writing, leaving him her Maeve Binchy book collection and describing her as "a proper writer".
 She also leaves her jewellery to Deirdre, claiming she knew Deirdre had her eye on it, an imitation silver music box to Amy and her late husband Donald's fob watch to Simon.
-Norris Cole (Malcolm Hebden) is also invited to the reading but all Blanche has 'left' him is the chance to be the first to spread details of the will around the street, the only time he would get his hands on a piece of gossip before she did.
+Norris Cole (Malcolm Hebden) is also invited to the reading but all Blanche has "left" him is the chance to be the first to spread details of the will around the street, the only time he would get his hands on a piece of gossip before she did.
 She leaves her remaining money to Tracy.